SAP-samples/cloud-workflow-samples/collaboration-sample/README.md

 ![Configuration File](https://blogs.sap.com/wp-content/uploads/2018/06/39.jpg)

-- In the Requestor and Approvers node, enter the userIDs in *upper case* (your SAP Cloud Platform User ID) who should get the tasks in My Inbox application.
-This user should have access to My Inbox application in SAP Cloud Platform, and also part of the ‘Document Approvals’ group created as part of pre-requisite step.
+- In the Requestor and Approvers node, enter the userIDs in *upper case* (your SAP BTP User ID) who should get the tasks in My Inbox application.
+This user should have access to My Inbox application in SAP BTP, and also part of the ‘Document Approvals’ group created as part of pre-requisite step.

 ![Configuration File](https://blogs.sap.com/wp-content/uploads/2018/06/40.jpg)

 - Save configuration.json file.
-- Under the **workflows** folder, right-click **DocumentAuditProcess.workflow** and choose **Deploy --> Deploy to SAP Cloud Platform Workflow**.
+- Under the **workflows** folder, right-click **DocumentAuditProcess.workflow** and choose **Deploy --> Deploy to SAP Workflow Management**.
-- Right-click the project **sample.collaboration** and choose **Deploy --> Deploy to SAP Cloud Platform**.
+- Right-click the project **sample.collaboration** and choose **Deploy --> Deploy to SAP BTP**.

 #### Start Document Audit Workflow
 The SAPUI5 application to initiate the workflow is available as part of the sample application which you have deployed.
 Follow these steps to access it: